-When you're happy, you feel light--in your body.
+When you're happy, you feel light—in your body.

-And when you're sad, you feel heavy--in your body.
+And when you're sad, you feel heavy—in your body.

-Here's the thing, our body impacts our thinking and our thinking reflects our body.
+Our body impacts our thinking and our thinking reflects our body.
 It's a "chicken & egg", two-way dance.

 We're all familiar with telling our friends about a terrible event.
-Talking about it makes us agitated, it get's us upset.
+Talking about it makes us agitated, it gets us upset.
 We feel it in our body.
 The story triggers the body.

 And, typically, we know we're stressed, excited, or emotional because we "think" it.
 However, the way the brain is wired, it is usually only when body sensations alert us, that the mind gets engaged.

 In other words, our emotions and sensations appear first in the body, and only then are noticed by the conscious mind.

 Being conscious of emotions, however, doesn't mean that you can control them simply by changing your mind.
 Still less can the mind alone "reprogram" long-standing, nonconscious emotional reactions.

 This is where body psychotherapy shines.
 The approach uses the physical sensations underlying emotional processes as signals to guide therapy.

 It resolves emotional problems holistically by working directly and interactively with the nervous system as an equal partner.